wtwrg/jbehave-examples/README.md

 Run JBehave tests with `mvn verify`, or the convenience script `bin/jbehave`.

 Note that this will also run JUnit tests.
-If you want to run JBehaves and only JBehaves, you'd have to do something more compilcated like set up a profile that excludes `**/Test.java` from Surefire's configuration when running JBehaves.
+If you want to run JBehaves and only JBehaves, you'd have to do something more complicated like set up a profile that excludes `**/Test.java` from Surefire's configuration when running JBehaves.

 See the documentation for the [failsafe plugin](http://maven.apache.org/surefire/maven-failsafe-plugin/index.html) if you're curious about why it's best to say `mvn verify` instead of `mvn integration-test` (the former ensures proper